-A dedication ceremony was held on Sunday 16th May 2010, attended by the Lord Lieutenant of Essex, the Lord Petre; the Mayor of Chelmsford; representatives of all the armed services; members of Galleywood Parish Council and many others.
+A dedication ceremony was held on Sunday 16 May 2010, attended by the Lord Lieutenant of Essex, the Lord Petre; the Mayor of Chelmsford; representatives of all the armed services; members of Galleywood Parish Council and many others.

 The memorial records the names of those that lived in Galleywood and fell in both world wars and subsequent conflicts, lest we forget their sacrifice.

-The names of all the fallen are also remembered as individual street names in the Beaulieu Development in North Chelmsford.
+The names of the fallen are also remembered as individual street names in the Beaulieu Development in North Chelmsford.